 How is carpal tunnel syndrome diagnosed?

-These are sometimes done to check for a thyroid problem, rheumatoid arthritis, or another medical problem.
+- Blood tests to check for a thyroid problem, rheumatoid arthritis, or other conditions.

 Carpal Tunnel Syndrome: A Few Tips for Preventing It